lancenacabuan/Shaliah/README.md

-    of Christ: Christ is the visible of the invisible Father, who with the Father made all things, etc. Irenaeus emphasizes the **unity of God** but speaks of the "two hands of God" (the Son and Spirit) in creation and redemption–an image of distinction within unity.
+    of Christ: Christ is the visible of the invisible Father, who with the Father made all things, etc. Irenaeus emphasizes the **unity of God** but speaks of the "two hands of God" (the Son and Spirit) in creation and redemption – an image of distinction within unity.
 He is less philosophically inclined than Justin, more concerned with the economy of salvation (how Christ, being divine and human, recapitulates Adam's failure and brings life).
 Irenaeus affirms